kneureither/studentbubbles/README.md

 implements the json data read of professors and the preferences and uses the function of the student bubble optimisation to solve a graph problem that looks similar as the former one.

-In a second step, the memeber count of the dates is optimised, as we only want to allow dates that contain six students.
+In a second step, the memeber count of the dates is optimized, as we only want to allow dates that contain six students.
-Therefore, the ```Professor``` class is needed.
+Therefore, the ```Professor``` class from *classes/professordate.py* is needed.
 It handles the students that were assigned to one professor and can be used to swap students aroudn between different professors.
 The algorithm tries to fill up as many dates as possible, by putting the dates that are not full into a queue (sorted by number of students).
 From that, always the first and last are extracted and the students from the last added to the students to the first.
 This is continued until the queue is only contains one or no item.